Links

 Step 5 - Connect to Test Environment

-• From the Extensions--> TestResults.io menu select the Test Environments tab (more information about the Test Environments can be found here)
+• From the Extensions--> TestResults.io menu select the Test Environments tab.

 Step 6 - Add your first screen